-Meet our beautiful Blackbuck!
+Meet the beautiful Blackbuck!

 These majestic antelope are best known for their spiralled horns, which sweep back from the head in a dramatic v-shape.
 Male Blackbucks are much larger than their female friends, and have a rich dark brown coat, while the girls are a lighter yellow-brown.
 Both sexes feature white rings around their eyes.

 Monarto Safari Park first became home to these gorgeous animals in 1983, when thirteen individuals arrived from Adelaide Zoo.
 Since then, Monarto Safari Park has bred over 300 Blackbuck, many of which can be found in zoos across Australia.
-At the moment, 40 majestic individuals call Monarto Safari Park home.
+At the moment, over 70 majestic individuals call Monarto Safari Park home.